momentumlearn/classroom/v2-skills.md

 3. I can create a serializer that exposes the data in model fields by extending the `ModelSerializer` class in DRF, and I can override fields in the serializer to customize the data and its formatting.
 I can create nested serializers for related data.
 I can specify serializer classes in the views.
 4. I can do all of the above, and I can customize serializers for specific use cases, such as having different serializers for reading or writing.
 I can create writable nested serializers.

+### DRF Views and Viewsets

+- Back End

+0. I am unfamiliar with views in Django REST Framework.
+1. I can handle CRUD requests using fuction-based views or view or viewset classes in Django REST Framework.
+2. I can handle CRUD requests using view or viewset classes in Django REST Framework.
+I can define the data appropriately for each endpoint.
+3. I can do all of the above, and I can define custom handler methods and assign different serializers for different purposes.
+4. I can do all of the above, and I can route extra actions using the `@action` decorator.
+I can create endpoints and views that handle actions other than basic model CRUD actions.

+### DRF Authentication and Authorization

+- Back End

+0. I am unfamiliar with authentication and authorization in Django REST Framework.
+1. I can set up basic authentication using the `djoser` library and DRF authentication classes.
+2. I can set up basic and token authentication using the `djoser` library and DRF authentication classes.
+I can manage access using DRF permissions classes such as `IsAuthenticatedOrReadOnly`.
+3. I can set up basic and token authentication using DRF authentication classes and manage access using DRF permissions classes such as `IsAuthenticatedOrReadOnly`.
+I can set specific permission and authentication classes per-view or per-viewset.
+4. I can do all of the above, and I can do some or all of the following: use `django-allauth` to allow third-party login; use JSON Web Token authentication with `djoser` or `djangorestframework-simplejwt`; customize the `UserModel` to use email instead of username for authentication.

 ### JavaScript For React

 - Front End